 • Boiling sugar is incredibly hot.
 Use caution when stirring to not splatter the mixture.

-• If you want to add some fresh herbs into your jam, such as basil, mint, or thyme, do it during the last few minutes of the cooking process to retain their bright flavor.
+• If you want to add fresh herbs into your jam, such as basil, mint, or thyme, do it during the last few minutes of the cooking process to retain their bright flavor.

 MORE RECIPES FROM BAKER BETTIE!